 "I understand and will uphold the ideals of academic honesty as stated in the Honor Code."

 Please include a statement indicating your support of the Honor Code and spelling out what it entails in your particular course.
-You may use or modify the examples below.
+You are welcome to use or modify the examples below.

 The Honor Code states that all students of the Loyola Community have been equally entrusted by their peers to conduct themselves honestly on all academic assignments and tests.
 Loyola students have a collective and individual responsibility for the ethical welfare of their academic community.